sOuDeeP08/walmart_sales_analysis/README.md

 City: Location of the branch.

+Customer type: Type of customer (Member or Normal)

+Gender: Gender of the customer

 Product Line: Category of the product sold.

+Unit Price: Price of each unit of the product.

 Quantity: Number of items sold.

+Tax(5%): 5% tax fee on the purchase.

 Total: Total price including tax.

 Date & Time: When the transaction occurred.

 COGS: Cost of Goods Sold.

+Gross margin percentage: Gross margin percentage.

+Gross income: Gross income generated.

 Rating: Customer satisfaction score.